chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 GPU hardware is not exclusive to Nvidia though - gaming existed long before there was any AI.
 AMD, who acquired [ATI](https://en.wikipedia.org/wiki/Radeon) and a key leader in CPU market, is also a key competitor in GPU hardware.
 Latest and greatest gaming consoles - both Microsoft's Xbox and Sony's PlayStation - use AMD's GPUs.

 However, GPU AI software (CUDA) works only on Nvidia GPUs.
 This means AI is *exclusive* to Nvidia GPUs.
-CUDA became a strong moot for Nvidia's commercial traction.
+CUDA became a strong moat for Nvidia's commercial traction.
 Basically there's no competition for hardware for AI.
 This monopoly of AI GPU hardware is quite apparent in the server market<span id="tps" class="margin-toggle sidenote-number"></span>.<span class="sidenote">
 Google has developed [TPUs](https://en.wikipedia.org/wiki/Tensor_processing_unit) as an alternative to GPUs.
 They're [available](https://cloud.google.com/tpu) on Google cloud but they're quite expensive.
 You can't really get *hands* on them.
 <br/>